dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPUserProfileServiceApp/readme.md

 NOTE2:
 You should always specify the MySiteHostLocation parameter.
 Currently this is not a required parameter, but will be as of SharePointDsc v4.0.

+NOTE3:
+The UpdateProxyGroup parameter fixes the following issue:
+The User Profile service is looking up the proxy groups to find the correct MMS.
+Unfortunately it doesn't follow what you configured in Central Administration.
+Instead it verifies an obsolete ServiceApplicationProxyGroup property of the UPA, which is always pointing to the default proxy group.

+It seems that property doesn't get updated for any Service Application when you modify the associations in Central Administration and it can store only one association (while in central administration a Service Application can be added to multiple proxy groups).